fzhao888/Tech-Blog/README.md

 ## Description

-This CMS style blog sites allows developers who write about tech.
-In addition, it gives them the ability to publish articles, blog posts, their thoughts and opinions.
+This CMS style blog sites allows developers who write about tech the ability to publish articles, blog posts, their thoughts and opinions.

 ## Table Of Contents